konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 security contest, that's definitely a big win for you.
 Collect the reward and enjoy your life :palm_tree: Or, maybe not, if 200 other participants have found the same issue :scream:.
 Of course, such findings are rare.
 They would demonstrate a catastrophic flaw in the protocol.
+Sometimes, this is caused by incorrectly set permissions, e.g., see [Decent721][] (my first :dollar:).
 Also, the model checker was lazy and produced us an example, where the funds were drained in a single step, while a large part of it was burnt.
 In real life, an attacker would typically drain funds via multiple transactions.

 Let's go back to the Code4rena classification of a high:

 > 3 — High: Assets can be stolen/lost/compromised directly (or indirectly if
 there is a valid attack path that does not have hand-wavy hypotheticals).

 Our invariant `DrainAllInv` specifies the case of assets being stolen.
+Even more, it specifies the case of all assets being stolen.
+We revisit this property later.

 ### 3.2.
 Burning Tokens

-**BurnAll.** We have seen an example of tokens being stolen.
+We have seen an example of tokens being stolen.
 How about tokens being lost?
 Let's write a state invariant that tells us that it should not be possible to burn all the tokens: